Azure/cli/README.md

 * [Azure Login](https://github.com/Azure/login) – **Optional** Login with your Azure credentials, required only for authentication via Azure credentials.
 If you use this action, make sure to either use the default value of `azcliversion` or `azcliversion >= 2.30.0` for all the workflows.
 Authentication via connection strings or keys do not require this step.
 * [Checkout](https://github.com/actions/checkout) – **Optional** To execute the scripts present in your repository.

-### Workflow to execute an Azure CLI script of a specific CLI version
+### Workflow to execute an Azure CLI script of the latest Azure CLI version
 ```yaml
 # File: .github/workflows/workflow.yml